ropensci/roweb3/content/blog/2025-12-15-better-code/index.md

   - tech notes
 params:
   doi: "10.59350/98899-51c03"
-rmd_hash: 8238f59d875a036e
+rmd_hash: 2866435ee209e23b

 ---

 We are experiencing a programming revolution, with the democratization of artificial intelligence...
 But also with the creation and improvement of more old-school tools to improve your code: local, free, deterministic.

-In this post, we will introduce you to lintr, an R package that detects more and more reasons to improve your code; Air, a tool for formatting R code automatically and almost instantly; jarl, a fast CLI tool to find and automatically fix lints; flir, an R package to efficiently rewrite patterns of code, either built-in ones or custom ones.
+In this post, we will introduce you to

+-   [lintr](https://lintr.r-lib.org/), an R package that detects many ways to improve your code;
+-   [Air](https://posit-dev.github.io/air/), a tool for formatting R code automatically and almost instantly;
+-   [jarl](https://jarl.etiennebacher.com/), a fast CLI tool to find and automatically fix lints;
+-   [flir](https://flir.etiennebacher.com/), an R package to efficiently rewrite patterns of code, either built-in ones or custom ones.

 With these four wonderful tools, you can effortlessly improve your code, your colleagues' code... and even code proposed by AI.
 With a bit more effort, you might even internalize best practice and write better code from the get go in the future!

 <div class="highlight">